 Mercer United F.C. is a travel soccer club partnered with the Hamilton Area YMCA Sawmill, is located in Hamilton Township in Mercer County, New Jersey and a club affiliate of the Philadelphia Union.
 We are a volunteer-driven 501(c)3 non-profit charitable organization that has been providing Hamilton area boys and girls with a quality soccer experience for more than 40 years.
 Our competitive boys' teams and girl's teams can be found on the pitch in the Monmouth Ocean Soccer Association (MOSA) and EDP leagues.

 We also play various indoor leagues in January and February and numerous tournaments in the Northeast throughout the year.
 Mercer United FC has been hosting our annual Columbus Day Weekend Tournament in Mercer County for 40+ years.

 MUFC Executive Board

-Like all clubs we are eagerly waiting for the return of play.
-We will have the required protocols in place as we return to play.
+We continue to monitor and follow all CDC guidelines regarding COVID-19.
 As you can see in the links below we will be following the guidelines for player health checks and social distancing.

 We also think its important to allow our players to return to as much normalcy as possible.
 Our players need to get back to the training regiments and their team mates.

 Coaches will be expected to make sure that all players sign the C19 waiver, and that player health check forms are completed daily.

 All family members are expected to read the information below to ensure that player safety remains our number one priority.

 Practices, games, and any other club activity will be conducted under the governor's and CDC guidelines.
 Spectators will be limited to players immediate family and they will be required to social distance.